CommonAccord/GitForLaw/Model/ContractTypes-Taxonomy.md

 1. Purpose:  General characterization of the purpose.
 For instance a license, sale, loan, agency agreement.

+1. Asset: For those contracts that relate to an asset, an idenfication of the type of asset.

 1. Language: What language the document is in.

 1. Law:  What system(s) of law the document is intended to be governed by.